 Purchase, possession, storage, distribution or use of tobacco, electronic cigarettes, alcohol, marijuana and illegal drugs is prohibited on any Warner Pacific campus and in campus housing.
-Smoking is not permitted on College property, in its vehicles, or at any College sponsored event.
+Smoking is not permitted on I b]j Yfg]mproperty, in its vehicles, or at any I b]j Yfg sponsored event.